Infection Control Policy

 Weather permitting, we can meet outside on a porch, patio, sidewalk, in a driveway, parking lot, or public park, or while seated in our vehicle with windows rolled up, using our disinfected aluminum clipboard as a writing surface.

-Where available, a glass, clear plastic, or Plexiglass barrier or window will be used as a germ shield.
+Where available, a glass, clear plastic, or Plexiglass barrier, window or door will be used as a germ shield.

-We will use a clear plastic desk pad for a working surface on a desk, table, counter, or vehicle hood.
-We will use an aluminum clipboard as a writing surface.
+We will use a disinfected surface or a clear plastic antimicrobial desk pad for a working surface on a desk, table, counter, or vehicle hood.
+We will use an aluminum clipboard as a writing surface if no other writing surface is available.

 10.0 Cleaning and Disinfecting